 There is no scientific evidence to suggest that sweet potatoes can lead to miscarriage.
 However, as with any food, it is important to eat them in moderation.
 Too much of anything can be harmful, and this includes sweet potatoes.
 Eating large amounts of sweet potatoes may cause gastrointestinal issues like gas and bloat.
 These symptoms can be uncomfortable and may even lead to vomiting.
 If you experience any of these symptoms, it’s best to stop eating sweet potatoes and speak with your doctor.

-How to eat sweet potato during pregnancy?
+What is the best way to eat sweet potato during pregnancy?

 When you're pregnant, you need to make sure you're getting enough nutrients to support both you and your baby.
 Sweet potatoes are a great option for adding nutrients to your diet.
 Here's how to eat sweet potato during pregnancy.